quaive/quaive.manual/en/getting_started/overview.rst

 Overview
 ========

+.. versionadded:: 1.0

 Quaive is a social intranet collaboration solution.

 We’ve specifically developed the Quaive software to deliver the balance of social tools, structure, and process that customers demand to successfully introduce a modern digital workplace into their organisation.